 - AppDynamics detects business transactions that you do not want to monitor.

 - To stay within agent and controller limits, you want to reduce the total number of business transactions.

-You can customize existing rules or set up new rules, as described in the following section.
-See Custom Match Rules for general instructions to configure custom exclude rules.
+You can customize existing rules or set up new rules.
+See Custom Match Rules.

 Change the Default Exclude Rule Settings